 2. The Good House

 This follows a woman celebrating the 4th of July at her family home when her son commits suicide.
-Then the story is from their broken into two different timelines.
+Then, the story is from their broken into two different timelines.
 One is the present day, where the woman is dealing with the grief and aftermath of losing her son and trying to come to terms with that.
-Then we also get to see back before the son died, what happened and the events that led to his demise.
+Then, we also get to see back before the son died, what happened, and the events that led to his demise.

 You get to see that grief, which was so poignant but even more than that.
 I love this part that involved the son and getting to see what was going on in his mind leading up to that suicide.
 He is such a relatable character.
-The relationship between him and his mother is so realistic that I found me turning the pages.
+The relationship between him and his mother is so realistic that I turned the pages.
 The suspense and world-building are very similar to The Outsider.

 Author: Tananarive Due